How to Save Money on Printing

 If it is not necessary to print one-sided, then print double-sided and save paper.
 People do not typically think to print double-sided, however it is often more convenient and always saves paper.

-Print Multiple Pages per Sheet
+5. Print Multiple Pages per Sheet

 Printing multiple pages per sheet can be effective and convenient for printing multiple types of documents, such as PowerPoint presentations for an example.
 Printing multiple pages per sheet can allow someone to view multiples pages of information on one page rather than multiple pages and is also very effective in saving paper and ink.

-Only Print in Color When Necessary
+6. Only Print in Color When Necessary

 If your document does not require color, or it is not enhanced by the addition of color, then do not use color printing as color printing uses color ink which is more expensive than standard black ink.

-Print in Draft Mode
+7. Print in Draft Mode

 Printing in Draft Mode reduces ink consumption by reducing the resolution of the printed document to 300dpi, which slightly alters the appearance of the document but is adequate for printing where the appearance of the printed document does not matter as much as long as the print is legible.

-Choose a Printer According to Your Needs
+8. Choose a Printer According to Your Needs

 If you are purchasing a printer for an office or school, or you will be using the printer often with a high printing output, then a laser printer is more suitable as it will have lower costs-per-page with the higher printing output and become more cost-effective over time.